 Sprained knee.
 Medial collateral ligament sprain.
 The sprain usually happens when playing football.
 It is caused by force applied to the outside of the knee joint.
 A force applied to the outside of the knee often causes stretching medial collateral ligament and the inside of the knee to open.
 The existence of the stretch determines whether the medial ligament stretches, and tears completely or only partly.

 Cause of injury

-The ligament, in rare instances, may repair itself if left unattended can result in a more severe sprain.
+The ligament might repair itself in some cases. if left untreated that can result in a more severe sprain.
 Instability and the pain in the knee might not resolve.
-Activity on the knee could result in injuries to the ligaments as a result of instability.
+Any activity on the painful knee could result in injuries to other ligaments as a result of instability.

-Based upon the severity of the sprain, introduction and simple rest back into activity might be enough.
-Through the phase of rehabilitation and the part of the return to action, braces may be required for more severe sprains.
-The severe sprains may require rest and immobilization.
+Based upon the severity of the sprain, introduction back into activity and good rest might be enough.
+Through the phase of rehabilitation, strengthening braces may be required for more severe sprains.
+The more severe sprains might require rest and immobilization from any activity.
 Other equipment and stationary bicycles could be used as a range of motion and strength start to return.
-Ensuring adequate strength in the thigh muscles and conditioning before beginning any activity that’s susceptible to injury to the knee will help avoid these kinds of injuries.
+Ensuring adequate strength in the thigh muscles and conditioning before beginning any activity.
+It is susceptible to injury to the knee will help avoid these kinds of injuries.

 The medial collateral ligament often heals well.
 However, there’s residual looseness in the medical area of the knee in some cases.
 Rarely, surgery is needed to repair the ligaments.
 Meniscal tearing might cause a severe sprain that requires surgery.

 Lucas Massage Therapy put together a newsletter for you looking at running injuries more broadly.
 If you’d like to download a free copy, you can do so at the following link.